Oklahoma fugitive Michael Vance killed in shootout with police

 That evening, investigators believe Vance shot at a woman, injuring her as he stole her Lincoln Town Car.

-Authorities later spotted a similar car at a house in Luther.
-Police found the bodies of Robert and Valerie Kay Wilkson, who were Vance's aunt and uncle, according to CNN affilate KFOR-TV.
+Authorities later spotted a similar car at a house in Luther, northeast of Oklahoma City.
+Police found the bodies of Robert and Valerie Kay Wilkson, who were Vance's aunt and uncle, according to CNN affiliate KFOR-TV.

-Both were stabbed and Robert Wilkerson had been shot.
+Both were stabbed and Robert Wilkson had been shot.
 Based on the stab wounds, authorities said the killer apparently tried to behead Wilkson and dismember his wife.

 Social media posts

-Vance boasted about his crimes on social media, posting videos on Facebook.
+Vance boasted about his alleged crimes on social media, posting videos on Facebook.
 In one instance, he pointed at a weapon on the floor of his vehicle -- possibly an AK-47 -- and hinted at more violence to come.

-Another of Vance's uncles said shortly after the shooting that his nephew may have been plotting the rampage for week.
+Another of Vance's uncles said shortly after the initial shooting that his nephew may have been plotting the rampage for weeks.

 Vance, who had recently been released from jail, was angry after he was arrested in July on the accusations of child sexual abuse, the uncle told KFOR.